harshitha2909/GVSU-CIS641-Geeks-for-Hertz/docs/software_requirements_specification_final.md

 In this section we have described the relation between Software requirements and use case diagrams, activity diagrams, class diagrams which we have used for building our application.

 # Software Artifacts
-[https://github.com/harshitha2909/GVSUCIS641Geeks-for-Hertz/blob/master/artifacts/AD%20DA.png] (Activity diagram for doctor appointment)
+* [https://github.com/harshitha2909/GVSUCIS641Geeks-for-Hertz/blob/master/artifacts/AD%20DA.png] (Activity diagram for doctor appointment)
-[https://github.com/harshitha2909/GVSUCIS641Geeks-for-Hertz/blob/master/artifacts/AD%20pm.png] (Activity diagram for primary medication)
+* [https://github.com/harshitha2909/GVSUCIS641Geeks-for-Hertz/blob/master/artifacts/AD%20pm.png] (Activity diagram for primary medication)
+* [https://github.com/harshitha2909/GVSUCIS641Geeks-for-Hertz/blob/master/artifacts/CD.png] (Class diagram of our entire project)
+*